-Social Media Safety for Adults
+Social Media Safety Tips Are Not only for Kids

 Kids sometimes feel insulted or frustrated when always warned by adults about the dangers of social media.
 They shouldn’t be.
 Just because someone has more life experience and education doesn’t mean they won’t make stupid mistakes on social media.